shipshapecode/ember-3d-nav/README.md

 Ember-3d-nav is based on [3D Rotating Navigation](https://codyhouse.co/gem/3d-rotating-navigation/) by CodyHouse.
 It aims to make it easily configurable for use with your Ember apps.

-## Looking for contributors!
-This is currently **beta**, but if you'd like to help out and contribute please let me know!

 [![Demo](http://i.imgur.com/bt5OMJ8.gif)](http://shipshapecode.github.io/ember-3d-nav/)
 [http://shipshapecode.github.io/ember-3d-nav/](http://shipshapecode.github.io/ember-3d-nav/)